linkerd/linkerd2/BUILD.md

 #### First time setup

-1. Install [Yarn](https://yarnpkg.com) and use it to install dependencies:
+1. Install [Yarn](https://yarnpkg.com) and use it to install JS dependencies:

     ```bash
     brew install yarn